 People say you can learn about a culture in a different country through their food, and I don’t doubt the truth behind that statement.
-Although, I didn’t have to go to a different country to taste the authenticity and diversity of another ethnic’s food.
-Sarawak, the “Land Of The Hornbill” certainly caters for the curious, even one from Peninsular Malaysia such as myself.
+Although I didn’t have to go to a different country to taste the authenticity and diversity of another ethnic’s food.
+Sarawak, the “Land Of The Hornbill” certainly caters for the curious palate, no matter where you’re from.

-There are many similar dishes that can be found in Peninsular and in Sarawak but there are also some very distinct type of dishes that originates from Sarawak and are different for first timers.
+There are many similar dishes that can be found in Peninsular Malaysia and in Sarawak but there are also some very distinct type of dishes that are very local.
 Nevertheless, Sarawak dishes are still delicious and rest assured, completely edible.

 While I was in Sarawak, I visited many places, especially the cooperative villages and the tourism industry they have for the public.
-There, we were always served plentiful of food and the most popular amongst us all was definitely the popular “Stir-fried Midin with Shrimp Paste” or known as Sayur Midin Goreng Belacan in Malay.
+There, we were always served plentiful of food and the most popular amongst the dishes was definitely the popular “Stir-fried Midin with Shrimp Paste” or known as Sayur Midin Goreng Belacan in Malay.

-Most of us would be spooning that into our plates first before anything else.
+My friends and I would be spooning that into our plates before anything else.